-Growing up in San Diego, I've been able to accumulate some knowledge of local San Diego landmarks -- places and things that in some way or another signify the essence and character of San Diego.
-Now, I don't mean your obvious, popular tourist attractions or destinations such as Sea World or the San Diego Zoo.
+From a local's point of view, there are local San Diego landmarks -- places and things that in some way or another signify the essence and character of San Diego.
+Now, we don't mean your obvious, popular tourist attractions or destinations such as Sea World or the San Diego Zoo.
 Or even areas like the Gaslamp Quarter or Old Town.

 San Diego-Coronado Bay Bridge

 This graceful, sweeping blue span is the major point of access to the sights of Coronado and the North Island Naval Air Station.
 The toll-free bridge provides one of the grandest views of the city and bay from anywhere for merely the price of gas.
 Just remember, there's no stopping on the bridge.